 We are closed to the public year round, except for our Open Days (& eventual Workshops) – keep an eye out on our social media / email newsletter so you don't miss out on our next one.
 We don't have a pre-set schedule for them, and often decide quite at the last minute when we're going to have one.

 As the farm is also my private home, please do respect my privacy (which I do hold very dear) and refrain from popping out unannounced.
-If you would like to pick-up /buy flowers from our farm please place an order through our website as early in the day as possible (preferably the day before if possible) so we can have them ready and made-up for you.
-We do not offer pick-ups on weekends.

 No. Unfortunately because of the types of flowers we grow, the end of October - start of November is actually about the absolute worst week of the year to have a garden festival!
 It's right bang smack in the middle of our flower lull as things change from the early spring flowers to the late spring flowers (ie. ranunculus to roses), so it always falls right when the field is at it's least inspiring moment.

 Practically it's also right bang smack in the middle of our push to get everything planted for summer (dahlias / summer annuals).
 The climate at our new farm in Tikorangi is quite different to Stratford, so it might be possible in future years to make it work with a few key tweakings to our planning schedules, but we are not close to being there yet.

 Besides special pre-orders (tulip bulbs & ranunculus plants), most orders are sent out within about 3–4-ish business days of orders being placed.
 Delivery then takes a few more days after that depending on your address & if you're rural delivery, and if your order is sent via snail mail or courier.

 We may be a bit slower sending out right after our big releases as our very small team works through all the orders.